llambiel/letsecureme/post.md

 Let's Encrypt configuration and certificates can be found under `/etc/letsencrypt`.

-We add the following minimal Nginx configuration block in `/etc/nginx/conf.d/default.conf` so our website get served over HTTPS:
+We add the following minimal Nginx configuration block in `/etc/nginx/conf.d/default.conf` so our website gets served over HTTPS:

     server {
         listen 443 ssl;